 While I’m more of an intermediate crocheter I love this pattern because the half shell is a fun stitch and the pattern is very forgiving.
 Mistakes are easily hidden and not noticeable and it works up quickly.
 This is my mindless pattern – I usually have two projects going at all times – one that needs constant concentration and precise stitches and one I can do while I’m watching TV or chatting with the hubby.

 Crochet How To: Yarn Choices

 I made my blanket with my favorite Caron Simply Soft Print Yarn C97003 – the color is Embroidery and have dubbed it, “Melting Crayons.”
-It’s currently on sale on Amazon for $3.27 and I used 5 skeins to complete this project so my total cost was $16.35.
-My blanket is larger than a baby blanket and meant for a child who’s hospitalized so it’s long enough to cover them, but not so large and heavy that they can’t take it with them throughout the hospital.
+It was on sale on Amazon for $3.27 and I used 5 skeins to complete this project so my total cost was $16.35 (this yarn is no longer available on Amazon but I’ve put some yarn suggestions below that will work as well).
+My blanket is larger than a baby blanket and meant for a child who’s hospitalized so it’s long enough to cover them, but not so large and thick that they can’t take it with them throughout the hospital.

 The blanket feels so luxurious to the touch – warm and snugly but not thick.
 I love the way it lays in my hand.
 I nearly put a teal border on it or some solid flowers, but I thought leaving it without flowers or other colors could make it a unisex blanket, even with the slight ruffle around the outside.